 “And you’ve had sex with Jonathan?
 At your house?”

 “And now it appears that he never existed.”

-"No one knows him at work.
-There are no research papers published with his name--and he’s been published several times-- his phone belongs to some old lady, and some woman I don’t know--who knew me--has his office.
-And he gave me a clock, a beautiful mantle clock, and it’s gone now."
+“No one knows him at work.
+There are no research papers published with his name.
+He’s been published several times.
+His phone belongs to some old lady, and some woman I don’t know--who knows me--has his office.
+And he gave me a clock, a beautiful mantle clock, and it’s gone now.”

 I sipped the coffee and watched him intently.